calliope-project/euro-calliope/docs/model/customisation.md

 # Customising your model

-The example models that come with euro-calliope are complete models that you can run using Calliope.
+The example models that come with Euro-Calliope are complete models that you can run using Calliope.
 However, it's unlikely that these models fit your purpose optimally.
-To make them fit-for-purpose, euro-calliope models can be configured, adapted, and extended.
+To make them fit-for-purpose, Euro-Calliope models can be configured, adapted, and extended.
 You have the following three options:

 1. [Manual changes](./customisation.md#manual-changes)